MoseleyBioinformaticsLab/SAGA_optimize/README.rst

 Installation
 ~~~~~~~~~~~~

-`SAGA-optimize` runs under Python 3.6+ and is available through python3-pip.
+`SAGA_optimize` runs under Python 3.6+ and is available through python3-pip.
 Install via pip or clone the git repo and install the following dependencies and you are ready to go!

 Install on Linux
 ----------------